 Finish with lunch at the Tea Pavilion, one of my favorite Balboa Park restaurants.

-11. Tour the Flight Deck and Hangar Deck at USS Midway Museum
+11. Tour the USS Midway Museum

 12. Enjoy Water Sports on Mission Bay